 Common Types of Carpet Beetles in the UK

-Carpet beetles can be a pest in your home both in their larval and their adult forms.
+Carpet beetles can be a pest in your home both in their larval and adult forms.
 They can cause damages to your home, as well as to commercial premises, in each of their life stages.

 Here are the most common types of carpet beetles in the UK so you can quickly identify them, the damages they cause, and act fast before they infest the whole house.